thijs83/Visual_Studio_Code_ROS/README.md

+TO DO: catkin build primerly used
+TO DO: explain what each of the json files explains

 # Automation in VS Code with ROS

 This repository contains two important python scripts that automate your ROS workflow in the Visual Studio Code IDE.
 Below is a step by step guide on how to setup the VS environment and work with this environment.